All Episodes

 That was taken as a way that maybe somehow something was at fault here.

-So let me tell you from my experience, and I can only speak for my own experience, is that we had been talking before any meetings that we had about the pros and the cons, the effectiveness or not of strong mitigations.
+So let me tell you from my experience, and I can only speak from my own experience, is that we had been talking before any meetings that we had about the pros and the cons, the effectiveness or not of strong mitigations.

-So discussions were going on mostly among the medical people about what that would mean.
+So discussions were going on, mostly among the medical people, about what that would mean.

-The first and only time that Dr. Burks and I went in and formally made a recommendation to the president to actually have a quote shutdown in the sense of not really shut down, but to really have strong mitigation.
+The first and only time that Dr. Burks and I went in and formally made a recommendation to the president to actually have a, quote, shutdown in the sense of not really shutdown, but to really have strong mitigation.

 We discussed it.

-Obviously, there would be concern by some that in fact that might have some negative consequences.
+Obviously, there would be concern by some that, in fact, that might have some negative consequences.

 Nonetheless, the president listened to the recommendation and went to the mitigation.